 f) Grandfathered domain names

 In 2013, there were 18 existing legacy TLDs and 146 new gTLDs added for a total of 164 gTLDs.
-30% of the WHOIS ARS domain names that are sampled for this program are grandfathered domain names and are not required to adhere to the 2013 RAA.
-The 2009 RAA does not require the collection and display of Registrant email address, postal address or phone number it also does not require validation or verification of the data.
-Legacy gTLDs are defined as any domain names registered before 2013.
+About 30% of the domain names sampled by the WHOIS ARS program in its 6th Cycle were determined to be so-called 'grandfathered domains' to which only the WHOIS requirements under the 2009 RAA, but not those of the 2013 RAA, apply as they were registered with registrars under the 2009 RAA.
+Under the 2009 RAA, the collection and display of Registrant email address, postal address or phone number and the validation or verification of certain data elements were not required.
+Grandfathered domain names cease to be considered as such upon transfer to a registrar under the 2013 RAA and/or upon making an update to the registrant information.
+As such, the WHOIS ARS study has recorded a steady decrease of such grandfathered domain names from cycle to cycle from 63.7% in June 2015 to 30.3% in January 2018.

-Analysis: If we assume the sample of ARS domain names of 30% grandfathered domain names fallingthen we can extrapolate this to 30% of all domain names registered before 2013 may not have this registrant data collected, displayed, verified or validated.
-According to GDD this is 180,000,000 domain name registrations.
-This number continues to shrink with deletions or transfers but it is still a substantial number of domain name registrations. chooseGDD has provided additional clarification to our question about how many domain names actually do not include the 2013 RAA required information in the registrant field.
+Analysis: If we assume the current sample of domain names in the ARS study of 30% domain names falling under the definition of grandfathered domains, then we can extrapolate this to 30% of all domain names registered before 2013 MAY not have complete registrant data collected, displayed, verified or validated.
+According to GDD this could include up to 180,000,000 domain name registrations.

+While the number of grandfathered domains continues to shrink with deletions, transfers, and updates, this still constitutes a substantial number of domain name registrations.
+While registrars are not required to apply the 2013 RAA requirements to grandfathered domain names, they may choose to do so for convenience sake.
+This may result in domain name registrations that would be considered grandfathered registrations by the ARS and the GDD but are in fact already fully compliant with the 2013 RAA requirements.

+GDD has provided additional clarification to our question about how many domain names actually do not include the 2013 RAA required information in the registrant field.

 Their response is below:

-It’s important to note that if a Grandfathered record provides an email or telephone number, WHOIS ARS will assesses those fields for accuracy.
+"It’s important to note that if a Grandfathered record provides an email or telephone number, WHOIS ARS will assesses those fields for accuracy.
 While the WHOIS ARS doesn’t include % of missing Registrant Email and Telephone numbers for grandfathered registrations vs. non-grandfathered registrations; the overall missing counts of Registrant email and telephone numbers based on our subsample seem fairly low.

 In the latest ARS report the number of missing registrant email addresses and phone numbers are very low.
-This does not completely address the concern of the review team that all domain name registrations must adhere to the same data collection requirements.
+This does not completely address the concern of the review team that all domain name registrations must adhere to the same data collection requirements."

 Based on this analysis, the subgroup identified the following Problems/Issues:

-All domain name registrations are not required to comply with the current WHOIS policies.
-A limited transition period is understandable but 5 years seems excessive.
-These Grandfathered domain name registrations still exist except for those that have been deleted, changed ownership or transferred to a new registrar.
-It is imaginable that the number of Grandfathered domain names will continue to stay in the 30% rate for many years to come unless we implement the 2013 RAA requirements and policies on all the domain name registrations ill respective of when they were registered.
+Current WHOIS policies do not apply equally to all gTLD domain name registrations.
+A transition mechanism has been incorporated into the RAA through the requirements becoming applicable on transfers and updates, however it may be desirable to set an end date for the transition process to ensure equivalent data quality over all registrations.
+While current trends seem to suggest a steady continuation of the phasing-out process, it is conceivable that the number of Grandfathered domain names will continue to stay in the 30% rate for many years at least significantly slow down unless the 2013 RAA requirements and policies be made binding on all the domain name registrations irrespective of when they were registered.